Zedi Ramadani: Career

-Ramadani previously played for NK Varteks, NK Pula, NK Rijeka and NK Croatia Sesvete of the Croatian Prva HNL.
+Ramadani previously played for NK Varteks, NK Pula, HNK Rijeka and NK Croatia Sesvete of the Croatian Prva HNL.
 A former u-21 national football team player, his professional career was crippled by a mysterious illness which turned out to be a brain tumor, which was operated on in May 2009.
 Recovering from the disease, he returned to playing lower league football, hoping to play in the Prva HNL again one day.

 Personal life

 He has ethnic Albanian ancestry from North Macedonia, namely Tetovo.